ski-freak/quartz/content/_index.md

 Posts that don't fit into any of these can still be found under the [#Posts](./tags/posts) tag, including some small ones also going by the ideas tag.

+Really the main point of this site existing is so I can write shit down once and then not repeat myself in Discord or Twitch chat.
 It's possible I will make some of these text posts into videos at some point, but depending on the post editing could be quite annoying.
 I like editing videos where I am trying to make the best thing I can, not just trying to get through the tedious process since all of the important decisions have already been made when writing.

 ---
 > [!example] Tags